dotnet/EntityFramework.Docs/entity-framework/core/saving/concurrency.md

 ## Additional resources

-See [Conflict detection in EF Core](/aspnet/core/data/ef-rp/concurrency#conflict-detection-in-ef-core) for an ASP.NET Core sample with concurrency detection.
+See [Conflict detection in EF Core](/aspnet/core/data/ef-rp/concurrency#conflict-detection-in-ef-core) for an ASP.NET Core sample with conflict detection.